Welcome to our guide on RV wiring. We’ll cover, among many other things….

 Trust me when I say there are a lot of moving parts in a generator!

 If the light on your control panel is on, then that’s the reason your generator has problems.
-Otherwise you risk permanently damaging the engine (it probably won’t start, anyway).
+Otherwise you risk permanently damaging the engine.
+(However, some of the smarter engines will detect the problem and not start).

 After years of use, it is not especially uncommon for the filter of your generator to get clogged.